YellowChemistryPublishing/Firework.Runtime/README.md

 # Firework.DevKit

-A a blazing fast [citation needed], lightweight game and application development library that is intuitive and easy to use, whilst also being performant and efficient.
+A a blazing fast<sup>[citation needed]</sup>, lightweight game and application development library that is intuitive and easy to use, whilst also being performant and efficient.
 This dev kit is _very_ in-development right now, and definitely should not be used beyond experimentation.
 (Some commits might not even build!)